mcolonj/Magical-Scroller/README.md

 * ContentController - inherits NSObject.
-* ScrollController - inherits from PageControl.
+* ScrollController - inherits from ContentController.
 * Scroller - inherits from UIViewController.
 * View - inherits from UIViewController.
 * OverlayView - inherits from UIViewController